 This psychic branch of Ayurveda focuses on the use of herbs and their soothing positive effects on mental health.
 The treatment methods of this field incorporate the use of certain mantras (suggested according to the psychological health requirement), breathing techniques, herbs, nutritious diets, and other yogic techniques.

-‘Jara’ means ageing, so this field deals with treating the ailments associated with aging.
-The branch includes treatment that prevents the process of ageing or slows it down to some extent.
+‘Jara’ means aging, so this field deals with treating the ailments associated with aging.
+The branch includes treatment that prevents the process of aging or slows it down to some extent.
 It is also referred to as Rasayana activity, which has to deal with looking or being younger.
-The treatments have the potential of prohibiting ageing symptoms and revitalizing overall bodily health.
-The main focus in this field is to prevent the body from resorting to the various signs of ageing.
+The treatments have the potential to prohibit aging symptoms and revitalize overall bodily health.
+The main focus in this field is to prevent the body from resorting to the various signs of aging.
 Jara Chikitsa involves the use of Ayurvedic oils, herbs, and nutritious foods to maintain robust health and natural glow.

 Knowing the eight branches of Ayurveda, the fact that most of our modern-day treatment finds its roots in our ancient medicinal science is astonishing.
 The healing therapies gaining popularity nowadays were in practice even before Einstein discovered his theory of relativity.
 Ayurveda is more than sufficient to advocate the excellence of ancient medicine and its efficiency in treating the human race.